scbpls/tickets-service/README.md

 # TicketService
-Service to create and manage tickets
+Service to create and manage the tickets